ellipticobj/git-helper/README.md

 # meow
 a git wrapper made in python
+currently very buggy :(
 development takes place on the dev branch, main is for prod

 ## installation
-this is currently only for *nix arm64 systems.
+this is currently only for linux arm64 systems.

 run this to install the latest release: (untested for now)
 ```